linroger/Finance-Notes-and-Marginalia/Clippings/Settlement Price.md

 ## Example of the Settlement Price

-If you own a [call option](https://www.investopedia.com/terms/c/calloption.asp) with a [[Call and Put Payoffs at Expiry|strike price]] of $100 and the settlement price of the underlying asset at its expiration is $120, then the owner of the call can purchase shares for $100, which could then be sold for a $20 profit since it is [in the money](https://www.investopedia.com/terms/i/inthemoney.asp).
+If you own a [call option](https://www.investopedia.com/terms/c/calloption.asp) with a [strike price](../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/Call%20and%20Put%20Payoffs%20at%20Expiry.md) of $100 and the settlement price of the underlying asset at its expiration is $120, then the owner of the call can purchase shares for $100, which could then be sold for a $20 profit since it is [in the money](https://www.investopedia.com/terms/i/inthemoney.asp).
 If, however, the settlement price was $90, then the option would expire worthless since it is [out of the money](https://www.investopedia.com/terms/o/outofthemoney.asp).

 ## What Does Settlement Mean in Finance?